ladisk/sdPy/README.md

 # <a name="getting-started"></a>Getting started with Python

 After you've installed a distribution of Python it might be useful to get familiar with the Python programming language.

-There are countless Python tutorials available online, but the [official Python tutorial](https://docs.python.org/3/tutorial/index.html) is a great place to start.

-[Scipy lecture notes](http://scipy-lectures.org/index.html) are another great resource for Python aspiring Python users, focused more on the scientific community.
+[Scipy lecture notes](http://scipy-lectures.org/index.html) are a great resource for aspiring Python users, focused more on the scientific community.
 Sections [1.1](http://scipy-lectures.org/intro/intro.html) and [1.2](http://scipy-lectures.org/intro/language/python_language.html) of Scipy lecture notes will provide more than enough info to get you started.

+If you want to learn even more about Python, you will find countless tutorials available online, but the [official Python tutorial](https://docs.python.org/3/tutorial/index.html) is a good place to start.

 You can also find many more great resources in the [official Python beginners guide](https://wiki.python.org/moin/BeginnersGuide).